 Process advisors are volunteer SNC faculty or staff who are trained to be a resource for a complainant or respondent throughout a complaint resolution process.
-A student may also ask an individual external to the institution, such as a lawyer or advocate, to serve as their process advisor.
+A student may also ask an individual external to the institution, such as a lawyer or advocate, to serve as his/her process advisor.

 Process advisors are optional for students who are participating in a CCRB, civil rights Title IX or administrative hearing.
-If a student wishes to have a process advisor, they should let the director of student judicial affairs (or the Title IX coordinator if they are working with a sex harassment/discrimination process) know that they need an advisor and one will be appointed to them.
-If a student has chosen a noncollege advisor, they should inform the director of student judicial affairs (or Title IX coordinator) that one will be accompanying them to their hearing.
+If a student wishes to have a process advisor, he/she should let the director of student judicial affairs (or the Title IX coordinator if he/she is working with a sex harassment/discrimination process) know that he/she needs an advisor and one will be appointed to them.
+If a student has chosen a noncollege advisor, he/she should inform the director of student judicial affairs (or Title IX coordinator) that one will be accompanying them to his/her hearing.
 Process advisors don't have a speaking role in a hearing setting.